sbuberl/minimal-mistakes/_pages/fsql_docs_1_3_tutorial.md

 This function is the equivalent to MySQL's "USE `db2`" query.
 You should always select a default database before using any other functions in fSQLEnvironment.

 ## III.
+Using Databases and In Queries

+When a query references from table name, you can fully specify the full hierarchy to the object.
+Such as table named "students" in the "db2" database can referenced as db2.students.

+If the current database is set to db2, you can just specify the students.

+## IV.
 Data Definition and Manipulation

 rom here on out, the most important method for dealing with the databases' data is the query() method.
 The query method takes one parameter and that is the string